 To prepare myself, I studied up and read everything I could about snowmobile tours (nothing says ‘cool’ like preparation, just look at the boy scouts).
 The tour descriptions all said something like ‘whizz across the ice cap’ or ‘race across open snow fields’.
 No way Jose!
 I don’t want to race anywhere or whizz across anything.
 Slow and steady is the pace for this gal.

-On the day of the tour, I was anxious, but I managed to disguise it as excitement. (‘Oh, yes, I am shaking with excitement...not fear, definitely not fear’).
-And although the ride to Gullfoss was very beautiful and scenic, I didn’t enjoy it as I could think of nothing but my impending doom.
+On the day of the tour, I was anxious, but I managed to disguise it as excitement. ("Oh, yes, I am shaking with excitement...not fear, definitely not fear").
+And although the ride through Þingvellir National Park to Gullfoss waterfall was very beautiful and scenic, I didn’t enjoy it as I could think of nothing but my impending doom.

-My friends and I arrived at Gullfoss café around noon, where the guys at Mountaineers of Iceland would pick us up on a special all-terrain vehicle.
-I don’t know what I expected for our transportation, I guess something like an SUV, but slightly bigger.
-Something that would handle the rough drive up the glacier, but that’s not what we got.
+My friends and I arrived at Gullfoss café around noon, where the guys at Mountaineers of Iceland were going to pick us up on a special all-terrain vehicle.
+I don’t know what I expected for our transportation, I guess something like a Super Jeep, a large vehicle that would handle the rough drive up the glacier, but that’s not what we got.
 No, we got a MONSTER straight out of a post-apocalyptic sci-fi movie.

 Just look at that thing!
 This towering black frame with gigantic wheels that stood before me did not calm me one bit!
 Why would I want to go somewhere where you need THIS to get there?
 Most of the people around looked excited though.
 They couldn’t wait to climb into this Mad Max-esque ride and feel its power while it crushed the snow and ice on the way.